Abortion rights take center stage at the DNC

 Mini Timmaraju, president of Reproductive Freedom for All, spoke at the DNC. | Reproductive Freedom for All

 While the GOP presidential nominee Donald Trump and his running mate J.D.
-Vance continue their insults against childless “cat ladies,” delegates at the Democratic National Convention (DNC) placed the defense of reproductive rights center stage.
+Vance continue their insults against childfree cat ladies, delegates at the Democratic National Convention (DNC) are placing the defense of reproductive rights center stage.
 Throughout the intense political week, powerful testimonials and speeches discussed the road forward in codifying Roe v.
 Wade and ensuring women have the right to choose abortion.

-We are already seeing the consequences of such barriers being placed on reproductive health.
-A recent Centers for Disease Control and Prevention found that infant and newborn mortality rates in the United States rose in 2022 for the first time since 2001.
+And unfortunately, it would seem that we are already seeing the consequences of such barriers being placed on reproductive health.
+A recent Centers for Disease Control and Prevention report has found that infant and newborn mortality rates in the United States rose in 2022 for the first time since 2001.

 The Women’s Caucus met during the second day of the DNC.
 Mini Timmaraju, president of Reproductive Freedom for All, spoke at the meeting and quickly took the Trump campaign to task for their pride in helping to overturn Roe v.
 Wade.
 “No one in this country wants government in their health care,” she stated.

-Timmaraju gave a speech on the main arena stage on Wednesday evening, where she evoked the rallying cry, “When abortion is on the ballot, we win.”
-Since the overturning of Roe v Wade, there has been an increasing number of states that have put the right to abortion on the ballot, resulting in voters turning out to vote in favor of a woman’s right to choose.
+Timmaraju later gave a speech on the main arena stage on Wednesday evening, where she evoked the rallying cry, “When abortion is on the ballot, we win.”
+This was about the fact that since the overturning of Roe v.
+Wade, there has been an increasing number of states that have put the right to abortion on the ballot, resulting in voters turning out to vote in favor of a woman’s right to choose.
 These states include California, Kentucky, Michigan, Montana, Ohio, and Vermont.

 Timmaraju also mentioned Montana, which became one of several states where voters will get to decide in November whether they want to protect the right to an abortion in the constitution.